Wright Haskell Langham

 Wright Haskell Langham (21 May 1911 – 19 May 1972) was an internationally renowned expert in the fields of plutonium exposure, aerospace and aviation medicine, Eniwetok nuclear tests, the Palomares and Greenland nuclear accidents.
 Sometimes Langham was referred to as Mr. Plutonium.

 Life and times

 Wright Haskell Langham was born in Winnsboro, Texas on 21 May 1911.
 Langham attended Texhoma High School in Texhoma, Oklahoma and graduated in 1930 and earned a BS in Chemistry from Oklahoma Panhandle State College in 1934.
 Langham was awarded a MS in Chemistry from Oklahoma A & M College in 1935.
 Next he attended Iowa State University and pursued studies in organic chemistry.
 Langham completed the Ph.D. in Biochemistry from the University of Colorado in 1943.

-Radiation Tests on Human Subjects
+Radiation tests on human subjects

 Dr. Langham wrote and oversaw experiments intended to gauge the effects of exposure to radioactive elements on humans.
 The experiments involved injecting subjects with radioactive isotopes of polonium, plutonium or uranium without the informed consent of the subject.
 Dr. Langham suggested in public papers after the experiments that the patients had been terminally ill.